worst PT Cruiser years to avoid

 Note: You should always keep in mind that all PT Cruisers from these model years had problems, and other model years may have technical issues as well.
 So, before buying a used PT Cruiser, it is a good idea to do your research and have the vehicle tested by a professional auto mechanic or trained driver.

-Technical Problems in PT Cruiser
+Technical Problems in PT Cruiser in Detail

 The PT Cruiser was a four-door compact station wagon manufactured by the American automobile manufacturer Chrysler.
 But the PT Cruiser had some technical problems and these problems led to the PT Cruiser being discontinued within 10 years.